Robert Malpas

-Sir Robert Malpas, CBE FREng FRSA (born 9 August 1927) is a British engineer and businessman.
+Sir Robert Malpas CBE FREng FRSA FIMechE (9 August 1927 – 18 June 2023) was a British engineer and businessman.
 Much of his career was spent with ICI.
-He was Chairman of ICI Europa Ltd and a member of the ICI Main Board before becoming a managing director of BP, Chairman of PowerGen and the Cookson Group, and Co-Chairman of Eurotunnel.
+He was chairman of ICI Europa Ltd and a ICI main board director before becoming a managing director of BP, chairman of PowerGen and the Cookson Group, and co-chairman of Eurotunnel.

 In April 2018, Malpas was pushed onto the tracks at Marble Arch station where he suffered serious injuries.
 His attacker was sentenced to life in prison in June 2019.

 Early life

-The son of Cheshyre Malpas and his wife Louise Marie Marcelle Malpas, he was educated at Taunton School and St George's College, Quilmes, Argentina, and then at Durham University, where he read for a Mechanical engineering BSc degree, graduating with first-class honours.
+The son of Cheshyre Malpas and his wife Louise Marie Marcelle Malpas, he was educated at Taunton School and St George's College, Quilmes, Argentina, and then at the University of Durham, where he earned a bachelor's degree in mechanical engineering.

 Career

-In 1948 Malpas joined Imperial Chemical Industries, remaining with the company until 1963.
+In 1948, Malpas joined Imperial Chemical Industries, remaining with the company until 1963.
 He then transferred to Alcudia SA, a Spanish company then almost half-owned by ICI, and in 1965 to ICI Europa Ltd, based in Brussels.
-He became Chairman of ICI Europa Ltd in 1973 and from 1975 to 1978 was a member of the ICI Main Board.
-From 1978 to 1982 he was President of Halcon International Inc., from 1983 to 1989 a Managing director of BP, from 1990 Chairman of PowerGen, from 1991 to 1998 Chairman of the Cookson Group, simultaneously serving as Co-Chairman of Eurotunnel from 1996 to 1998.
-From 1998 to 2002 he was Chairman of Ferghana Partners Ltd. He was also a director of Repsol SA (1989–2002), the BOC Group (1981–1996), Eurotunnel (1987–1999), Enagas, Spain (2002–2006), and Agcert PLC (2005–2008).
+He became chairman of ICI Europa Ltd in 1973 and from 1975 to 1978 was a member of the ICI main board.
+From 1978 to 1982, he was president of Halcon International Inc., from 1983 to 1989, a managing director of BP, from 1990, chairman of PowerGen, from 1991 to 1998, chairman of the Cookson Group, simultaneously serving as co-chairman of Eurotunnel from 1996 to 1998.
+From 1998 to 2002, he was chairman of Ferghana Partners Ltd. He was also a director of Repsol SA (1989–2002), the BOC Group (1981–1996), Eurotunnel (1987–1999), Enagas, Spain (2002–2006) and Agcert PLC (2005–2008).

-In retirement, he is chairman of the board of RL Automotive.
+In retirement, he was chairman of the board of RL Automotive.

 His book Energy for Planet Earth (1991), based on a series of articles which appeared in a special issue of Scientific American in 1990, considers the factors governing the way people use energy, dividing them into economic and social forces.